owncloud-archive/chat/README.md

 ### Installation
 1. Clone the repo to the apps directory of your owncloud installation
 2.	`git submodule init && git submodule update`
-3. Activate the appframework and the chat app
+3. Activate the chat app
 4. Launch server/bin/bootstrap.php via php from the commandline
 5. Do this only in a safe environment, **not** in a productive environment:
 	Append `"custom_csp_policy" => "",` before the closing `);` in your config/config.php